OpenSparseLLMs/MoM/README.md

 </div>

-## News
+## 🔥 News
+- [2026-02] 🎉 **MoM has been accepted to ICLR 2026!**
 - [2025-09] Implemented MoM with `varlen` to improve operator efficiency and the code has been integrated into [flash-linear-attention](https://github.com/fla-org/flash-linear-attention) repository.

 Welcome to MoM!
 This repository provides the implementation of [MoM: Linear Sequence Modeling with Mixture-of-Memories](https://arxiv.org/abs/2502.13685), on huggingface eco-system.
-MoM is compatible with all kinds of linear sequence modeling methods like: linear attention, SSM, linear RNN, etc. **Here is an introductory artical about MoM (in Chinese) on [Zhihu](https://zhuanlan.zhihu.com/p/25066090353)**.
+MoM is compatible with all kinds of linear sequence modeling methods like: linear attention, SSM, linear RNN, etc. **Here is an introductory article about MoM (in Chinese) on [Zhihu](https://zhuanlan.zhihu.com/p/25066090353)**.

 <p align="center">
   <img src="assets/mom_fig1.png" width="65%" />